rubyatscale/query_packwerk/README.md

 ### Ruby API

-You can also use QueryPackwerk programmatically in your Ruby code:
+QueryPackwerk can also be used programmatically from Ruby:

 ```ruby
 require 'query_packwerk'